willie68/ReCoS-Remote-Command-Service/README.md

 taking control over your media player.

 With this command, you can take simple control of your media player.
-The commands are Start, Stop, Next and Provious.
+The commands are Start, Stop, Next and Previous.

 `type`: `MEDIAPLAY`